 What is conjunctivitis?

 Conjunctivitis is an inflammation of the conjunctiva, the thin, transparent layer covering the surface of the inner eyelid and a portion of the front of the eye.
-Conjunctivitis has several causes and affects people of all ages, and is especially common in school-age children.
+It has several causes and affects people of all ages, and is especially common in school-age children.

 Most cases of conjunctivitis are not serious and will pass on their own.
 However, if you or your child has had pinkeye for several days and it is not clearing, please schedule an appointment to have our Optometrist look into your symptoms.